How High Should a Microwave Be Above the Stove?

 Conclusion

 When heating things in the microwave, don’t let them sit there too long—it can make them cold!
-It’s best to check on your food every minute or two after putting it in for an initial heating period (around 5 minutes) and then every few minutes after that as needed until it’s ready to eat/cook/whatever else you’re doing with it.
+It’s best to check on your food every minute or two after putting it in for an initial heating period (around 5 minutes) and then every few minutes after that until it’s ready to eat/cook/whatever else you’re doing with it.

 Mark Brown